Alexandria Ocasio-Cortez is skipping the State of the Union to protest ‘Trump’s lawless conduct’

 — Alexandria Ocasio-Cortez (@AOC) February 4, 2020

 Ocasio-Cortez is not alone.
 Representative Ayanna Pressley, a Democrat from Michigan’s seventh district, also said on Twitter that she would not attend, citing the president’s “contempt” for Congress, the Constitution, and the American people.
+Ditto for Maxine Waters.

 State of the Union boycotts by sitting members of Congress are not all that uncommon.
 For instance, Representative Doug Lamborn, a Colorado Republican, skipped President Obama’s 2012 address, citing concerns that Obama would use the platform as an opportunity to boost his reelection campaign.
 (Because that qualified as controversial in 2012.)
 But the stakes are a bit higher this year: Trump is speaking to the same governmental body that impeached him less than two months ago—and he’s widely expected to be acquitted tomorrow.